glennbech/java-snapstart-sam-loadtest/README.md

 * Change the LAMBDA_ENDPOINT environment variable in ```k6-loadtest.yml``` to this URL and commit.

 Run the Load test from the GitHub actions UI.
+This is an example of K6 output.
+Look at the line ```iteration_duration```
+to see statistics for the entire response

 ```text
   data_received..................: 190 kB 18 kB/s